4 Dice a Fractions Game

 Adding, Subtracting, Multiplying, & Dividing Fractions

-UPDATE New Feature!!!.
-This hands-on game will now offer Bluetooth capabilities which will allow two players to compete against each other in the same room on separate devices.
+UPDATE This hands-on game will now offer bluetooth capabilities which will allow 2 players to compete against each other in the same room on separate devices.
 The new feature will help parents, teachers, and students play competitively or cooperatively with each other using the iPhone, iPad or iTouch.

 4 Dice: Fraction Games hones the many concepts of fractions that include adding, subtracting, multiplying and dividing through a series of game mode options.
 The game also enhances analytical thinking by providing the answer and requiring students to determine the appropriate equation.
 This fraction game provides a target answer combined with the chosen function.
 Once students roll the dice, they then must determine the correct number placement in the equation that correlates with the predetermined answer.
 The whiteboard and pencil tools provide children with the opportunity for writing and testing which equation fits the answer provided.